 For the intra- and inter-AMF NG-based handover, the AMF provides the Aerial UE subscription information to the target NG-RAN node after the handover procedure.

+The Aerail UE Flight Path is obtained by the target NG-RAN node after the handover procedure.